Food Truck Operators Are Hoping for Change in City Regulations

 Now that the roof trusses have been measured, cut, fabricated, erected, supported and the I-beams have been installed, the next part of the structural frame to be fabricated are the steel angle supports that go from truss to truss providing a top support to the roof.
 These steel angle pieces are also meticulously measured and cut.
 Upon completion R&R Rigs will have 4 sets of steel angle that will be welded evenly down the slope of the roof trusses from the peak of the roof.
 Just like when you build a home and you install plywood over the rafters to provide a full support underneath the roof; these pieces of steel angle act as that secondary roof support for not only the roof itself but to tie the entire truss system together, and to make the structure immovable while the trailer is traveling down the road.

 Once all of the steel angle has been installed, then the galvanized metal roof itself is screwed to the steel frame.
 This roof has to be “wind resistant” and stay in place even during travel, so the roof itself requires many screws to ensure that it will stay in place.
 This Boiler/Grilling Trailer is now ready for Phase 2 of construction – most of Week 2 will be spent cutting aluminum and fabricating the boiling pots, the boiling pot firewalls, and the grilling area.
 Visit us next week to get an update of this construction progress.
-To find out more about ordering a custom cooking trailer from R&R Rigs, Contact Us Directly at 985-246-4591 or Info@RandRCS.com.
+To find out more about ordering a custom cooking trailer from R&R Rigs, Contact Us Directly at 985-246-4591 or [email protected].

 Click Here to View the Entire Slideshow of Week 1’s Construction of the Boiler/Grilling Trailer for the Deepwater Horizon Oil Spill